 Here’s what you need to know

-Free BRIGHT Run parking is at Dundas Valley Secondary School and Osler Elementary School, both on Governor’s Road.
+- Free BRIGHT Run parking is at Dundas Valley Secondary School and Osler Elementary School, both on Governor’s Road.
 Limited parking is available at the Conservation Area for those with mobility issues.

 What to bring